David Griffiths (portrait painter)

 David Griffiths MBE (born 16 February 1939) is a Welsh portrait painter.

 Biography

 He was born to a Welsh family in Liverpool, England, but the family moved to Pwllheli when he was seven.
 He studied at the Slade School of Fine Art, London under the direction of Professor Sir William Coldstream.

+Griffiths had an annual summer show in Pwllheli in the 1960s.
+He met art collector Mary Yapp and, in 1965, they formed an art gallery together in Cardiff (the Albany Gallery), though Griffiths left the partnership after 6 months to concentrate on his paintings.